Oak Hook-tip Watsonalla binaria

 It is double-brooded, flying in May and June, and again in August.
 Mainly nocturnal in habits, it can be attracted to light.

-As may be expected, oak (Quercus) is the larval foodplant.
+As may be expected from its name, oak (Quercus) is the larval foodplant.